donofden/donofden.github.io/_posts/2020-06-14-Python-Flask-automatically-generated-Swagger-3-0-openapi-Document.md

 This article is the second part of [`Python Flask automatically generated Swagger 2.0 Document`](http://donofden.com/blog/2020/05/30/Python-Flask-automatically-generated-Swagger-2-0-Document), in this article we are going to generate `Swagger 3.0/Openapi Document`.

-In the wild, they are many good examples of well-documented APIs...
-Take the Twitter API : the docs are great, user-friendly and cover all the available endpoint with tips and examples.
+In the wild, they are many good examples of well-documented APIs.
+Take the Twitter API: the docs are great, user-friendly and cover all the available endpoint with tips and examples.
 Any fresh CS student could write a small Python tool using it, just by following the documentation and its examples.

 we decided to follow the OpenAPI (aka Swagger 3.0) specification to build a solid documentation for our Flask-powered micro-services APIs.
 Let's dive in.